High Street: North Side

 High Street then curves eastward past the top of New Road where James Cowlin, builder and decorator, had his yard from the 1880s to the 1920s.
 He was succeeded by J. Newton and Sons, builders and building material merchants.

-At the corner of Mulberry Green and Gilden Way is the old police station, built by John Perry-Watlington for the town in 1852.
-A new police station was built in London Road in 1908, and the old station converted to a residence.
+The Old Police House, At the corner of Mulberry Green and Gilden Way is the old police station, built by John Perry-Watlington for the town in 1852, sits at the end of High Street.
+It was converted to a private residence after the new police station was built in London Road in 1908.

 13 - 15 Sheering Road*